-Glenn Hoddle is in a serious condition in hospital but “responding well” to specialist treatment following his collapse on Saturday morning.
+Glenn Hoddle in serious condition but '˜responding well' following collapse

 The former England manager was taken seriously ill at the BT Sport studios on his 61st birthday, with BT’s afternoon live scores show cancelled as a result.